tlackemann/rstate/README.md

 ## Usage

 State machines can be created by defining States, Actions, and Transitions.

-You can also optionally define a Context for your machine.
+### Basic Increment Example

 ```rust
 // Define actions the state machine can perform